wizcamp/wizcamp-realms-demo/session-guides/SESSION-07.md

    **Array mapping** transforms each item in an array into something else.
 Here, each answer string becomes a button element.
 React needs a unique **key prop** for each mapped element to track changes efficiently.

-   **Test**: Click zone → You should see answer buttons appear in the modal
+   **Test** by clicking zone → You should see answer buttons appear in the modal